BA Islamic Studies with Pastoral Care

 Contact hours

-For the normal full-time route, each taught 20-credit module will have 4 hours/ per week scheduled contact time for one semester (12 weeks) which includes blended learning activities.
 The modules will be delivered by blended learning, which employs multiple methods to deliver learning by combining face-to-face interactions with online activities.
 Face-to-face interactions include lectures, seminars/tutorials, student presentations, and one-to-one support.
-In addition, students will be expected to engage in independent study to prepare for weekly classes, formative assessments, and examinations/coursework for each module.
+In addition, students will be expected to engage in independent study to prepare for weekly classes, formative assessments, and coursework for each module..

 Teaching staff